splunk-terraform/terraform-provider-signalfx/docs/resources/observability_template.md

 ### Required

-- `root_element` (String) Non-empty root Dashify element name represented by the template, such as Chart or Dashboard.
+- `root_element` (String) Non-empty root element name represented by the template, such as Chart or Dashboard.
 Changing this value replaces the resource because the API does not permit root element updates.
-- `spec` (String) JSON object containing the polymorphic Dashify template specification.
+- `spec` (String) JSON object containing the polymorphic template specification.
 - `title` (String) Template title.

 ### Optional